iov-one/docs/docs/weave/weave-api-spec/03-querying.md

 - Path: `/`, Data: `0123456789` (hex) -> db.Get(`0123456789`)

-  - Queries made to root (`/`) are direct queries to the key-value db without an index.
+  - Queries made to root (`/`) are direct queries to the key-value DB without an index.

 - Path: `/wallets`, Data: `00CAFE00` (hex) -> wallets.Get(`00CAFE00`)
   - `wallets` are queried for the account with address `00CAFE00`.

 ### Secondary indexes

 Another way to access data is using **secondary indexes**.
-Via secondary indexes data could have multiple ways to be accessed.
+Via secondary indexes, data could have multiple ways to be accessed.
 E.g. wallets are registered under a name so there might be some use cases for accessing them with names. `/wallets` + `/name` = `/wallets/name` indicates that bucket will be queried using name index that will be sent in the data field.

 - Path: `/wallets/name`, Data: `4A6F686E` (raw: `John`): wallets.Index("name").Get("John")
   - `wallets` are queried for the account with name `John`.

 ### Multikey indexes

-There might be some cases where one index have multiple values.
+There might be some cases where one index has multiple values.
 Multikeys exists for this purpose.
 Query response will be multiple values instead of one.

 ### Prefixes